ibm-cloud-docs/vmware-service/vmaas/cluster-adding-deleting.md

     4. Select the host quantity.
        * For NFS only storage, select a minimum of 2.
        * For vSAN™ storage, select a minimum of 6.
-6. Click the **Attached NFS storage** tab and specify the settings for the storage.
+    5. Click **Next**.
+6. Specify the attached NFS storage settings.
-7. Review the new cost, select the confirmation checkbox, and click **Change** to confirm.
+7. Review the new cost, select the confirmation checkbox, and click **Order** to confirm.

 ## Before you delete clusters
 {: #cluster-adding-deleting-before-delete}